nosari20/nosari20.github.io/content/posts/windows-default-theme.md

 ### Technical basis

-I found that we can simply customize the default theme using the following registry values
+I found that we can simply customize the default theme using the following registry values:

 | Name               | Path                                                        | Type     | Value                       |
 |--------------------|-------------------------------------------------------------|----------|-----------------------------|